ajayrakde/jobconnect/deployme-node.md

 Refer to the YAML files in the `deploy` folder for examples on setting up CI/CD pipelines that also configure the production hostname.

+## Infrastructure with Terraform

+A Terraform project in `deploy/terraform` can provision the Azure resources required for the app.
+Run `terraform init` followed by `terraform apply` to create a resource group, container registry, log analytics workspace, container apps environment and the container app itself.
+Configure the variables (`resource_group_name`, `acr_name`, and `container_app_name`) before applying.